No photo of Ingrid Hanson

 Research interests

-My research interests lie in the nineteenth and twentieth centuries, with a particular emphasis on the intersections of literature and politics in writings on war, peace and social transformation.
+My research interests lie in the nineteenth and twentieth centuries, with a particular emphasis on the intersections of literature and radical politics in writings on war, peace and social/political/ecological connections and transformations.
 This includes utopian texts, socialist and anarchist poetry and journalism, war writings of various kinds and anti-war protest literature.
-My publications – listed below – include a monograph, William Morris and the Uses of Violence, 1856-1890 (Anthem Press, 2013), chapters in edited collections, articles in peer-reviewed journals including English, the Journal of Victorian Culture, and a prize-winning essay in Review of English Studies, as well as a co-edited collection of essays, Poetry, Politics and Pictures: Culture and Identity in Europe, 1840-1914 (Peter Lang, 2013).
-I have two major current projects: one, which encompasses literary criticism and the history of ideas, is a monograph-in-progress on the concept, practice and representation of peace in its relation to politics, the body, ecology and the afterlife, between 1854 and 1930; the other is a recently completed edition of the works of William Morris for Oxford University Press.
-I am also working with colleagues on an interdisciplinary project on weeds, and completing work on the polymath Vernon Lee.
+My publications – listed below – include a monograph, William Morris and the Uses of Violence, 1856-1890 (Anthem Press, 2013), chapters in edited collections, articles in peer-reviewed journals including English, the Journal of Victorian Culture, Modernism/modernity, and a prize-winning essay in Review of English Studies, as well as a co-edited collection of essays, Poetry, Politics and Pictures: Culture and Identity in Europe, 1840-1914 (Peter Lang, 2013).

 Research Beacons, Institutes and Platforms